clivehenrick/5min_wg/README.md

 5min_wg
 =======

-Unity Based Project for the 5 min wargame
+Loom Based Project for the 5 min wargame

 This is a Loom Game Engine for the 5 min wargame to get both the game made for Cross platform Play and to get my C# Chops up to speed.